Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 Chicken Pumpkin Noodles

-• Ingredients: 150 g chicken breast, 1 small slice of pumpkin (approx. 25 g), 1 teaspoon cooked mini pasta, 1/2 teaspoon olive oil
+• Ingredients: 150 g chicken breast, 1 small slice of pumpkin (approx. 25 g), 1 tsp cooked mini pasta, 1/2 tsp olive oil

-• Preparation: Steam the fish fillet and debone it, boil the potatoes and carrots until soft and mash them.
+• Preparation: Steam and debone the fish fillet, boil the potatoes and carrots until soft and mash them.
 Mix everything with rice and linseed oil.

 • Ingredients: 100 g chicken breast, 1 small carrot (approx. 25 g), some chicken broth